shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 			SELECT * FROM 'Grenoble/Data'

-Note - in this project, data comes from three sites (Grenoble, Saclay, Paris).
-From the 'Grenoble/Data', 'Saclay/Data', and 'Paris/Data' topics we get processed data.
-As well as to visualize we get unprocessed data from each node ( there are 9 nodes).
-Use sensor/node1, sensor/node2, sensor/node3……… topics to get noisy data (before preprocessing).
+Note - In this project, data comes from three sites (Grenoble, Saclay, Paris).
+We get the processed data from the 'Grenoble/Data', 'Saclay/Data', and 'Paris/Data' topics .
+And we get unprocessed data from each node (there are 9 nodes).
+Use sensor/node1, sensor/node2, sensor/node3 ... etc, topics to get noisy data (before preprocessing).
 We use this noisy data only for visualizing purposes.
 We do not store this noisy data in the DynamoDB database.

 - Attach rule actions - This is the action when receiving data.